webix-hub/docs/data/desktop/edit.md

 editlist.edit(7);
 ~~~

-To open editor in the datatable cell you need to specify row and column ID-s in casse of However, it's recommended to use *editRow*, *editColumn* and *editCell* functions.
+To open editor in the datatable cell, you need to specify row and column ID-s.
+However, it's recommended to use *editRow*, *editColumn* and *editCell* functions.
 See the [datatable API](api/link/ui.datatable_edit.md) for details.

 ~~~js